NOT THE USUAL SUSPECTS

 - Mars Yellow

-- I am using shading gray (Golden High Flow Acrylic) a lot lately!
+- I am using transparent shading gray (Golden High Flow Acrylic) a lot lately!

 - Paint Brushes - Blick Scholastic brushes are cheap and work well, include detail and mid size.
 Here are some I like: